Alejogb1/job-board/blog-data/can-unity-container-in-c-register-a-class.md

 id: "can-unity-container-in-c-register-a-class"
 ---

-Let's tackle this one.
+one.
 I've spent a fair share of time architecting applications, and dependency injection with Unity, particularly in C#, is something I’ve encountered quite frequently.
 The short answer is, yes, absolutely, Unity can register classes, but the details are where things get interesting.
 It’s not just about simple registration; there’s a spectrum of possibilities that dictate how the container manages dependencies, lifetime, and abstraction.

 Early in my career, I recall a large enterprise application we were developing.
 We initially took a very manual dependency management approach, which, as you can probably guess, quickly devolved into a chaotic mess of tightly coupled components.
 Moving to a dependency injection (DI) container like Unity was transformational for us.
 It streamlined our architecture and improved the testability significantly.